 Lack of Vision/Agenda

-One of the most surefire ways to kill a meeting’s productivity is to initiate a meeting without a vision.
+One of the surefire ways to kill a meeting’s productivity is to initiate a meeting without a vision.
 Any time you plan a meeting, ask yourself what your goal should be.
 What are you hoping to achieve?
-A meeting without direction will simply waste precious time, rather than accomplish objectives.
-There should be a specific goal, something the meeting is aiming to accomplish.
+A meeting without direction will waste precious time, rather than accomplish objectives.
+There should be a specific goal that the meeting aims to accomplish.
 Furthermore, you should come into the meeting with strategies for accomplishing that goal.
 What needs to be discussed to make the meeting a success?
 How will that success be defined or measured?

 Pre-Agenda Check-in with Meeting Attendees

-Meetings in which organization change may be required can be difficult.
+Meetings in which organizational change is required can be challenging.
 Participants may feel threatened, that actions have been tried in the past but failed, or that management doesn’t understand the complexity or challenges encountered.
-Providing participants with a voice before a meeting can not only help their voices be heard and concerns addressed, but can minimize debates as well.
+Providing participants with a voice before a meeting can not only help their concerns be addressed, but can also minimize debates.

 Rabbit Trails